 General

 The relationship between local image intensity and grain amplitude, called here scaling function, can be determined by analyzing the film grain image, the filtered image, and the flat-region map produced during pre-processing.
 Scaling function, for example, can be represented as polynomial function, or lower-degree approximation of a (polynomial) scaling function can be considered depending on the implementation.
-For example, piece-wise linear function, e.g. Figure 20, or stepwise constant scaling function, e.g. as illustrated in
+For example, piece-wise linear function, e.g. Figure 20, or stepwise constant scaling function, e.g. as illustrated in Figure 17